bd2kccd/bd2kccd.github.io/docs_src/py-causal.md

 py-causal
 ========
 [Python APIs](https://github.com/bd2kccd/py-causal) for causal modeling algorithms developed by the University of Pittsburgh/Carnegie Mellon University [Center for Causal Discovery](http://www.ccd.pitt.edu).

+Note: This project uses a very old version of Tetrad and a method of connecting Python to Java, Javabridge, that's proven sometimes buggy and hard to install on some platforms, and so we are no longer recommending it.
+Please consider using py-tetrad instead.
+Py-tetrad uses JPype to bridge Python and Java, which has already shown itself to be much easier to install and use cross-platform.
+Also, it allows one to use the most recent version of Tetrad, and it has been well-tested.

 This code is distributed under the LGPL 2.1 license.